macimax/WIKI_STEPMANIA/Actor-Definitions.md

-A list of classes and what constructors and commands they take.
+This is a list of Actor classes available to SM5's Lua API along with the constructors and commands each takes.

-**If you are looking for functions and not InitCommand, OnCommand, etc then open the Docs/Luadoc/Lua.xht file included with your StepMania installation or view it online [here](https://dguzek.github.io/Lua-For-SM5/API/Lua.xml)**
+If you are looking for functions specific to each Actor class (i.e., not `InitCommand`, `OnCommand`, etc.), then open the Docs/Luadoc/Lua.xml file included with your StepMania installation or view the [online API docs](http://dguzek.github.io/Lua-For-SM5/LuaAPI).

+---

 There are three ways of loading classes:
 1. `LoadActor()`, which chooses the correct class and loads the file for you.
 In this example "Graphics/Reimu.png" is being loaded and LoadActor is choosing to load it as a Sprite class.
 (The .png on the end is not necessary, SM will pick the closest file name.)